4 Reasons to Join Your Provincial Horse Sport Organization

 Funding, Education, Insurance, Community

-Source: CapriCMW Insurance
+Source: Acera Insurance (formerly CapriCMW)

 Do you need money for a clinic or competition?
 Do you want to attend free webinars and equine programs?
 How about insurance to help pay for damage done by your horse?
 Or connections with like-minded horsey folk?